 The program consists of a number of core courses as indicated in the following checklist.
 The core courses are required of all students majoring in international studies.
 In addition, students, in consultation with their advisors, must take an additional eighteen hours of upper-division courses that have specific area studies and/or substantial international content or relevance.
 In addition, students must demonstrate intermediate level competency in a modern foreign language.
-This competency can be demonstrated by passing an intermediate level foreign language competency examination or by passing two intermediate level courses in a modern foreign language.
+This competency can be demonstrated by passing an intermediate level courses in a modern foreign language.
 The comprehensive requirement for the degree is satisfied by taking POL 449/ECO 449 (International Political Economy) which serves as a senior seminar for international studies majors.
 All students must demonstrate competency in oral communication.
 Students may document such competency by satisfying the speech component in the required course POL 447.